ReuvenEliezer/jfrog/README.md

    - consumer do the process and aggrigate result - (needs lock the agg)
    - after consumer is done to handle a specific URL -> he send a new status message to a diff kafka topic.
-   - the status_url topic increase the num_url_processed and compare it to num_url_required. if it equale -> send a notification with the URL to the user can to to it also by Aws-Lambda triggered by s3-event
+   - the status_url topic increase the num_url_processed and compare it to num_url_required. if it equale -> send a notification with the URL to the user can to it also by Aws-Lambda triggered by s3-event
+5. Redis cache (with TTL) for the result of the GitHub API (for a given URL) - to reduce the traffic to GitHub API
+6. use GraghQL to reduce the traffic to GitHub API (by the user request) - and to reduce the traffic to the user (by the response)
-5. Tests & IT
+7. Tests & IT
-6. Logs
+8. Logs & Monitoring tools